 To facilitate this, Deakin maintains GradSearch, an online qualification verification tool.
 To search for a graduate, two search items from the following list must be provided: surname / date of birth / student ID.
 Please note that GradSearch does not provide a full transcript of results.

-Access and amendment of information
+Freedom of information

-If you believe that Deakin has engaged in an act which constitutes an interference with your privacy, you can make a complaint to the university.
+If you believe that Deakin has engaged in an act which constitutes an interference with your privacy, you can make a complaint to the University.
 Complaints must be made within six months of the time that the complainant first became aware of the alleged breach.

 Complaints should be directed as follows: